Pirate FlagPirates and PrivateersPirate Flag

 To emphasize these points her first chapter discusses “What We Think We Know about Pirates,” while the second focuses on “What We Ought to Know” and includes the caveat “(Skip This Chapter If You Don’t Want To Be Disillusioned).”

 Within the 328 pages, she introduces us to a wide array of pirates, including some who rarely show up in other history books.
 Aside from the usual suspects (in no particular order) – Henry Jennings, Charles Vane, Samuel Bellamy, William Dampier, Bartholomew Roberts, Blackbeard, Jack Rackham, and William Kidd to name only a few – we also meet Daniel Montbars, Jan Baert, and Ignatius Pell (only a sampling).
 In addition, you’ll find a handful of governors, including Thomas Modyford, Alexander Spotswood, and Woodes Rogers.
-There are chapters on the 1715 wreck of the Spanish treasure fleet, medicine, ships, weaponry, clothing, and safe havens, not to mention interesting tidbits like the pirate plunder that funded a college.
+There are chapters on the 1715 wreck of the Spanish treasure fleet, medicine, ships, weaponry, clothing, and safe havens, not to mention interesting tidbits like the pirate plunder that funds a college.

 But wait!
 If you think that’s all, there’s still more.
 After all, the subtitle of this book is “Truth and Tales.”
 Not only does Hollick examine fictional pirates in print and film, she talks about writing from her own perspective as the author of the Sea Witch adventures, which star Captain Jesamiah Acorne, and she treats us to excerpts from some of his piratical adventures, as well as from Celia Reese’s Pirates! and James L. Nelson’s The Only Life That Mattered.
 Among the pirates of fiction you’ll find Captains Hook and Sparrow, Long John Silver, and Black Sails.
 As for Pirates of the Caribbean, she also shares the impact this series of movies has had on people’s lives.
 While she shares what books and movies get right and wrong, she also makes a great observation: